TritonDataCenter/rfd/rfd/0047/README.md

 Deletion requirements:

+- Ability to do a dry run.
+- A script to confirm that the Triton component and platform images in use on JPC are available in updates.jo (as some kind of pre-purge "health check").
 - The script should log all deletions to a log file that gets uploaded to Manta for verification.
 - If reasonable, it would be nice to have a "purgatory" for deleted images